 - Closely monitor your family’s health – if you identify any symptoms of Coronavirus, please reach out and cancel your scheduled sessions or ask about telehealth options.

 READ MORE: Is Home ABA Therapy Right for You?

 Advantages of Telehealth ABA Services

 Telehealth has many advantages, including its accessibility and flexibility.
 Such characteristics make possible for services to be provided across the country and, perhaps, the world.
 Telehealth becomes more feasible as access to technology expands among the population.
 This holds especially true today as over 70% of the United States population reported owning a computer and having internet access (U.S. Census Bureau, 2011).

-On top of its accessibility, telehealth is flexible in such way that the expert can provide training, consultation or delivery of services from any location where internet and two electronic devices (e.g., tablet, computer) are available.
+On top of its accessibility, telehealth is flexible, which allows experts to provide training, consultation, or delivery of services from any location where internet and two electronic devices (e.g., tablet, computer) are available.
 For example, the expert may be located at his office and provide services through a laptop computer that is connected to a tablet (or another computer) located at the client’s home.
-Then, the expert can observe and communicate with the therapist, client or client’s guardians via the devices’ built-in webcams and microphones.
+Then, the expert can observe and communicate with the therapist, client, or client’s guardians via the devices’ built-in webcams and microphones.

 All in all, flexibility and accessibility of telehealth can make services available to clients who live in remote areas while increasing the amount of individuals with ASD receiving high quality services.

 Looking for an ABA provider near you?